-One could refer to this method respectively as a function exported by that ancestor (ex: called as class\Creature:setAge(...)) or that is local to the current module (a direct setAge(...) local call designating then class\Mammal:setAge/2).
+One could refer to this method respectively as a function exported by that ancestor (e.g. called as class\Creature:setAge(...)) or that is local to the current module (a direct setAge(...) local call designating then class\Mammal:setAge/2).

-However, in the future, child classes of class\Mammal may be introduced (ex: class\Cat), and they might define their own version of setAge/2.
+However, in the future, child classes of class\Mammal may be introduced (e.g. class\Cat), and they might define their own version of setAge/2.